zxphyrx/highway/app/views/overview/undercity.md

 **Undercity** is a 4 day hardware hackathon hosted at GitHub HQ in San Francisco, California, USA from July 11-14th.

-To qualify for Undercity, you need at least 12 points and 1 *physically built*, working hardware project.
+To qualify for Undercity, you just need 8 points!
+You get the points when you finish _designing_ a project.

 <img src="/guardianoftheundercity.png" style="width: full" class=""></img>